laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-25-ccn/index.md

   such as transformers, which excel at large-scale benchmarks.
 However, these approaches often come at a high computational cost.
 We take a different approach, prioritizing ecological plausibility to achieve high accuracy with minimal computational cost.
-  We focus on visual search --- a task requiring both localisation and categorisation of a target object in natural scenes.
+  We focus on visual search, a task requiring both localisation and categorisation of a target object in natural scenes.
 Our work is inspired by the organisation of the primate visual system, which processes visual information through two distinct
   pathways: the ventral ''What'' pathway, responsible for object recognition, and